ampling/certbot-renew-time/README.md

 # certbot-renew-time

-There are many ways to setup certbot to automatically renew your Let's Encrypt SSL/ TLS certifications.
+There are many ways to setup certbot to enable automatic renewal of your Let's Encrypt SSL/ TLS certifications.
 This sample configuration should work well with any modern Linux stack utilizing the power of systemd timers.

 **Features:**